|

 as a teacher.
 He assured her that God had special designs on her – that she must be very faithful and open to her confessor

 and that if lost her damnation would be awful.
 He also warned her about making friends; Our Lord would send these when necessary.
-About this time her father lost all his money on some disastrous

 cotton dealings.
 Teresa had to go from shop to shop looking for sewing to do and they often made fun of her.
 Gradually, however,